JackHaoyingZhou/DL_numpy_implementations/README.md

 # This repository focus on numpy implementation of some deep learing algorithms.

-# This branch works ofr
+# This branch is for python numpy implementation for neural network with SGD backpropagation.